datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 - Is the drug against blood pressure actually working?
 - Does getting an additional training affect the salaries of managers?

-In order to run paired t-test we will rely on `ttest_rel` from `scipy.stats`.
+In order to run paired t-test we will simply need to use our one-sample t-test from chapter 3.4.

-We will compare weight of the 20 mice before and after a certain treatment X to find out if the treatment has any significant effect on their weights.
-As exercise we will perform the similar test on wages of managers before and after getting the additional training Y.
+Recall from the lecture, that pared t-test requires construction of a new variable which will be the difference of two observations per subject, and then testing whether the mean of this new variable is significantly different from zero.

 `@instructions`
 - Perform the paired t-test